zenml-io/blog.zenml.io/_posts/2022-03-14-zero-six-three-release.md

 ![Running your steps on cloud hardware provided by Sagemaker and AzureML](../assets/posts/release_0_6_3/zen-in-the-clouds.gif)

-As your pipelines become more mature and complex, you might want to use specialised hardware for certain steps of your pipeline.
+As your pipelines become more mature and complex, you might want to use specialized hardware for certain steps of your pipeline.
 A clear example is wanting to run your training step on GPU machines that get spun up automagically without you having to worry too much about that deployment.
 Amazon's [Sagemaker](https://aws.amazon.com/sagemaker) and Microsoft's [AzureML](https://ml.azure.com/) both offer custom hardware on which you can run your steps.

 The code required to add this to your pipeline and step definition is as minimal as can be.
 Simply add the following like above the step that you'd like to run on your cloud hardware: